 However, home insurance policies do not consider flood damage a covered loss.
 If you’ve lived in Tucson for a while, you may have seen the dry creek beds turn into fast-flowing rivers during a flash flood.
 Talk to your insurance agent to find out if you’re in an area prone to flooding, and ask about flood insurance from the National Flood Insurance Program.

-Buying a home is an exciting time, but it can also be stressful—don’t let insuring it get in the way of enjoying your new property.
+Buying a house is stressful enough—don’t let insurance get in the way of enjoying your new home.

 Frequently Asked Questions - Tucson Homeowners Insurance